 CONCLUSION

 To give a brief, testing is crucial since it identifies problems and mistakes made throughout the development phase.
 It searches for any implementation-related errors.
 It makes sure that the intended audience trusts the team and that they continue to be satisfied with the application.
-Software testing prevents financial losses, and contracts occasionally include monetary penalties with regard to the timing and quality of the outcome.
-This chapter highlights system testing, which includes testing planning, the testing environment, which is conducted online, the hardware, firmware configurations, preparations, and training prior to testing used during testing.
-Aside from that, the testing schedule on how many cycles and duration of the test to be run, the strategy, the test description including the expected results, and the users' rating satisfaction analysis are all presented.
+The software testing prevents financial losses, and contracts occasionally include monetary penalties with regard to the timing and quality of the outcome.
+This chapter highlights system testing, which includes testing planning, the testing environment, which is conducted online, the hardware, firmware configurations, preparations, and training prior to testing used during the testing phase.
+Aside from that, the testing schedule shows how many cycles and duration of the test to be run, the strategy, the test description including the expected results, and the users' rating satisfaction analysis are all presented.

 More information on the system completion phase will be provided in the following chapter.
-This also applies to the observations on the overall system's weaknesses and strengths, the suggestions on how the system can be improved further, and the project contribution.
+This also applies to the observations on the overall system's weaknesses and strengths, the suggestions on how the system can be improved further, the project contributions are higlighed as well.